 Do you need a box spring foundation for my mattress?
 That’s a question many people ask.
 To look at it from another viewpoint, what else would you lay your mattress on?
-Your alternatives include the floor, a slatted wooden foundation and a solid wood base platform (discussed later).
+Your alternatives include the floor, a slatted wooden foundation, and a solid wood base platform (discussed later).
 In fact, does it matter what type of mattress foundation you use?
-Here are some facts regarding box spring foundation.
+Here are some facts regarding the box spring foundation.

 Table of Contents

 Curiously, some box spring foundations no longer contain springs!
 However, let’s begin with those that do.
 What is a box spring foundation and why should you use one?

 Fundamentally, it is a rectangular base with a wooden frame containing springs of various types.
 It is normally the same dimensions as the mattress that lays on top of it.
 Box springs support the mattress and extend its life.
 It helps to prevent sagging and warping of the mattress and helps to extend its life.
 In the old days, mattresses were laid on top of a spring base which was known generally as a bed set.

 A bed set consists of a metal frame attached to the headboard and footboard, with the box spring fixed to this frame.
 This type of bed set was common in the days before the ‘divan’ style of bed became popular.
 When you purchased a ‘bed set’ you got the headboard and footboard and bolts to connect these to the spring unit.
 Your mattress was then laid on top.